-When replacing a central-heating plant, the sizes of the existing secondary-system pipes may constrain the design options for a heat pump.
+When replacing a central-heating plant, the existing secondary-system pipe sizes may constrain the design options for a heat pump.
 Increasing the temperature differential across the secondary system may be a way to re-use existing pipework (this reduces the circulation flow rates).
-Another alternative would be to use a variable-flow-rate system design.
-This approach increases the flow and pump power during high heating-demand periods but reduces the pump power for the rest of the time.
+Another alternative is using a variable-flow-rate system design.
+This approach increases the flow and pump power during high heating-demand periods, but reduces the pump power for the rest of the time.